Effect of Synaptic Heterogeneity on Neuronal Coordination

-The focus on mean and variance of this distribution is justified as long as connection weights scale at least as $\mathcal{O}(1/\sqrt{N})$, because effects of higher order connectivity cumulants are then suppressed by the typically large network size.
-Generalization of dynamic mean-field methods to heavy-tailed connectivity have been proposed for studying single-neuron activity statistics \citep{Kusmierz_20_028101,Wardak22}.
-A similar approach could be combined with the methods presented here to investigate cross-covariances.
-Furthermore, extensions to correlated connection weights, reflecting an over- or under-representation of reciprocal, convergent, divergent and chain motifs, have been proposed in \citep{Dahmen22_365072v3}.
+The focus on mean $M_{ij}$ and variance $S_{ij}$ of this distribution is justified as long as connection weights scale at least as $\mathcal{O}\left(1/\sqrt{N}\right)$, a scaling that is often employed to preserve fluctuations in the limit of large networks \citep{Vreeswijk96_1724,Vreeswijk98_1321}.
+In this scaling, effects of higher-order-connectivity cumulants are suppressed by the typically large network size, and the Gaussian approximation of the connectivity yields accurate results for network dynamics, as here demonstrated on the example of excitatory-inhibitory networks with population-specific connectivity statistics comprising sparseness (Bernoulli distribution) in addition to distributed (Gaussian) synaptic amplitudes of existing connections.
+Generalization of dynamic mean-field methods to heavy-tailed connectivity, which cannot be expanded in cumulants, has been proposed for studying single-neuron activity statistics \citep{Kusmierz_20_028101,Wardak22}.
+A similar approach may potentially be combined with the methods presented here to investigate cross-covariances.
+Furthermore, extensions to correlated connection weights, reflecting an over- or under-representation of reciprocal, convergent, divergent, and chain motifs, have been proposed in Ref. \citep{Dahmen22_365072v3}.